 It can check up to 1,000 CCA (Cold Cranking Amps) and give a 100A load test on 12v batteries, or a 50A test on 6v batteries.
 It will test the load, overall battery condition, starter motor draw and give a complete diagnosis of the charging system.

 It will test a battery and the starting or charging systems, but there are a couple of drawbacks.
-The first being that it’s quite small, the leads aren’t that long.
+The first being that it’s quite small.
+The leads aren’t that long.

-This is labeled as both 12v and 24v, and that’s true, to an extent … it will test 24v systems but can’t check a 24v battery as a standalone test.
-With that said, it will test pretty much any type of battery including Flooded, AGM flat plate, Gel, AGM spiral and all deep cycle batteries.
+This is labeled as both 12V and 24V, and that’s true, to an extent.
+It will test 24V systems but can’t check a 24V battery as a standalone test.
+With that said, it will test pretty much any type of battery including Flooded, AGM flat plate, Gel, AGM spiral, and all deep cycle batteries.

-Not only that, but the standards it uses are: IEC, MCA, CA, GB, BCI, JIS, EN, DIN, SAE and CCA – so whatever your battery type, you’re pretty much guaranteed that this tester will work, you just need to know the battery specification before you start.
+Not only that, but the standards it uses are: IEC, MCA, CA, GB, BCI, JIS, EN, DIN, SAE, and CCA.
+So, whatever your battery type, you’re pretty much guaranteed that this tester will work.
+You just need to know the battery specification before you start.

-The large and easy-to-read backlit display gives you all the information you need – the actual cold cranking amps, the capability of the starting system, the state of the charging system and the overall condition of the battery.
+The large and easy-to-read backlit display gives you all the information you need.
+The actual cold-cranking amps, the capability of the starting system, the state of the charging system and the overall condition of the battery.

-The whole kit comes in a sturdy carry case and is the closest thing I’ve seen to a full professional battery tester, just without the huge pricetag.
+The whole kit comes in a sturdy carry case and is the closest thing I’ve seen to a full professional battery tester, just without the huge price tag.

 This is the simplest of testers here, designed for 12v use only.

 It tests the overall battery condition, along with the alternator and charging system, using LEDs as an indicator as to whether they’re within limits or not.
 It will give you results for battery condition, alternator state, battery state and a check before charge state.

-The tester can tell you all you need to know about the state of the battery and the charging & starting system – voltage, charge, cranking power, unloaded voltage, load voltage, ripple status and charging system status … all on the large LCD display.
+The tester can tell you all you need to know about the state of the battery and the charging & starting system.
+It will give you voltage, charge, cranking power, unloaded voltage, load voltage, ripple status, and charging system status – all on the large LCD display.

-It offers similar functionality to the FOXWELL tester, at a reduced price … the question you need to ask yourself is whether those little extra touches are worth the extra dollars.
-(If you’re looking to use this regularly, in a semi-professional way, then the answer must be yes).
+It offers similar functionality to the FOXWELL tester, at a reduced price.
+The question you need to ask yourself is whether those little extra touches are worth the extra dollars.
+(If you’re looking to use this regularly, in a semi-professional way, then the answer must be yes.)

 Sure, it doesn’t have the hundred different functions of some of the other testers here, because really, this is designed to do one job, and do it well.
 It’s an analog gauged, hand-held battery tester that loads the battery up to 130A, from 0-16v.